(per IN doe pril)

 Special Populations Note

-Perindoprilat Cl is reduced in CHF patients, resulting in a 40% higher dose-interval AUC.
+Heart failure: Clearance is reduced, resulting in a 40% higher dose-interval AUC.

 Use: Labeled Indications